JORDANROBERTO74/color-palette-generator/README.md

 2. **Generate Randomly**: Click the sparkles button to generate a random color
 3. **Explore the Palette**: The app automatically generates variations of the selected color
 4. **Copy Colors**: Click on any color in the palette to copy it to clipboard
+5. **Export Palette**: Click the "Export" button to get Tailwind CSS, CSS variables, or JSON format

 ## 🎨 Generation Algorithm